MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 You can write, run, and test programs using the [online Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace, and from your [local computer](xref:microsoft.quantum.install-qdk.overview.standalone).
 QDK supports interoperability with classical languages such as Python, C# and F#.
 Therefore, Q# programs can run as standalone programs or be called from other host program.

 As a programming language, Q# draws familiar elements from Python, C#, and F#, and supports a basic procedural model for writing programs with loops, if/then statements, and common data types.
 It also introduces new quantum-specific data structures and operations.
+The QDK allows integration of quantum and classical computation.
+In particular, classical flow control is based on quantum measurement outcomes.
+This is required to support quantum patterns such as repeat-until-success and adaptive phase estimation.

 > [!Tip]